jigs1996/v7-docs/content/start/dev_environment.md

 Full syntax highlighting and basic autocomplete for Edge template files.
 :::

-## TypeScript Setup
+## TypeScript setup

 TypeScript is a first-class citizen in AdonisJS.
 Every application is created and runs using TypeScript by default, with all configuration handled automatically.
 Understanding how TypeScript works in development versus production, and the required compiler options, helps you make informed decisions about deployment and tooling.

-### Required TypeScript Configuration
+### Required TypeScript configuration

 AdonisJS requires specific TypeScript compiler options to function correctly.
 The framework relies heavily on **experimental decorators** for dependency injection, model definitions, and Ace commands.

-The following `tsconfig.json` configuration represents the bare minimum required for AdonisJS applications:
+The following `tsconfig.json` configuration represents the bare minimum required for AdonisJS applications.

 ::::tabs